 Each line acts like a spiritual breadcrumb, leading you deeper into your soul’s search for truth.

-A Dream Within a Dream Meaning Poem
+Dream Within a Dream Spiritual Meaning

 Dream Symbolism from Psychology + Spiritual Side